chartjs/Chart.js/docs/axes/cartesian/time.md

 * `'labels'`: generates ticks from user given `data.labels` values ONLY

 ### Parser
-If this property is defined as a string, it is interpreted as a custom format to be used by moment to parse the date.
+If this property is defined as a string, it is interpreted as a custom format to be used by Moment.js to parse the date.

-If this is a function, it must return a moment.js object given the appropriate data value.
+If this is a function, it must return a Moment.js object given the appropriate data value.